FOREX-Dollar in doldrums amid Ukraine hopes, traders weigh Fed's rate plans

 The yen remained near a six-year low after the Bank of Japan left its ultra-accommodative policy settings unchanged on Friday, as widely expected, leaving it an outlier among developed-world central banks which are exiting pandemic emergency measures.

-"A more favourable diplomatic backdrop between Russia-Ukraine appears to developing and there's more (dollar index) downside to be had if momentum moves toward a ceasefire," Westpac strategists wrote in a client note.
+"For markets at least, peak concern over Ukraine appears to be behind, and the focus has shifted to the central banks," said Shinichiro Kadota, senior FX strategist at Barclays in Tokyo.

-However, the index still looks headed to 100 and above as the Fed's hiking cycle progresses, they said.
+"The dollar seems to be peaking with the market already pricing Fed hikes to a large extent, so the key going forward is going to be inflation: If it keeps surprising to the upside, then the question will be whether the Fed becomes even more hawkish," which could give the dollar another leg up, Kadota said.

-The dollar index =USD paused for breath on Friday, standing at 98.104 after declining every other day this week, and set for a 1.03% loss over the period.
+The dollar index =USD paused for breath on Friday, recovering slightly to 98.049 after declining every other day this week, and set for a 1.08% loss over the period.
 It slipped to 97.724 on Thursday for the first time since March 10.

 "A well-worn market axiom, that says sell USD on the first Fed rate hike, is circulating with added momentum after USD's failure to rally in the wake of this week's indisputably hawkish FOMC," TD Securities analysts noted in a research report.